ME-ICA/tedana/docs/reporting.rst

   :align: center
   :height: 150px

-* **Component beta map:** This plot shows the time series associated with a given component (selected in the summary view).
-The x-axis represents time (in units of TR), and the y-axis represents signal levels (in arbitrary units).
-Finally, the color of the trace informs us about the component classification status.
+* **Component beta map:** This plot shows the map of the beta coefficients associated with a given component (selected in the summary view).
+The colorbar represents the amplitude of the beta coefficients.

 .. image:: /_static/rep01_betaMap.png
   :align: center